argocon22Workshop/ArgoCDRollouts/docs/201_README.md

 Now visit http://localhost to view the demo app and run `kubectl argo rollouts dashboard` cmd then visit http://localhost:3100 to view rollouts dashboard.

-### 2 Try some Argo Rollouts exercises
+### 2. Try some Argo Rollouts exercises

-- [Task 2.1](Tasks-201-Rollouts/task1.md) - Perform a canary rollout with Istio
+- [Exercise 2.1](Tasks-201-Rollouts/task1.md) - Perform a canary rollout with Istio
-- [Task 2.2](Tasks-201-Rollouts/task2.md) - Perform a canary rollout with AnalysisRun and auto rollback
+- [Exercise 2.2](Tasks-201-Rollouts/task2.md) - Perform a canary rollout with AnalysisRun and auto rollback
-- [Task 2.3](Tasks-201-Rollouts/task3.md) - Create a canary rollout with a traffic mirroring step
+- [Exercise 2.3](Tasks-201-Rollouts/task3.md) - Create a canary rollout with a traffic mirroring step